 Houses, detached buildings and fences shall be maintained in a status of good repair.
 Deteriorating exterior paint shall be repainted with the same color or a color similar to the original palette of Heritage Park house colors.
-House trim color shall be Sherwin-Williams Exterior Duration Satin #FWC-14992 Shell White (CC&Rs Article III, Section 17) and fences may have a clear stain or left untreated.
+House trim color shall be Sherwin-Williams Exterior Duration Satin #FWC-14992 Shell White (CC&Rs Article III, Section 17).
 Any maintenance work that will change the outward appearance of the building must be approved by the Architectural Control Committee.